 Mono-center randomized controlled non-inferiority trial.
+To be able to generalize study findings to persons with strong preferences to either primary care diagnostics or memory clinic diagnostic, older persons who do not want to be randomized are included in a longitudinal prospective cohort.
 To acknowledge the complexity of the issue under trial, the RCT is complemented with a mixed-methods process evaluation.